msendi6/emotion_cognition_network/README.md

 **Fig. 2b** shows brain networks associated with numeric memory scores after FDR correction.
 From 1,378 connectivity measures, 239 were identified as relevant to numeric memory (**Supplementary Data 2**).
 Red lines indicate connections linked to poorer performance, while blue lines reflect associations with better numeric memory, suggesting enhanced cognitive function.
 Notably, approximately 43% of these connections involved the CC, either within the CC network or between the CC network and other networks.

+We developed multiple GLMs to investigate relationships between 1,378 FNC measures and our chosen indices of emotion dysregulation, focusing on neuroticism (Supplementary Fig.4c) and anhedonia.
+Our model again included age, age2, sex, the age × sex interaction, and the site of data collection as covariates. **Fig. 2c** illustrates 34 functional connectivity links with neuroticism that remained significant after FDR correction (**Supplementary Data 3**).
+Red lines are connections linked to higher neuroticism, while blue lines are associated with lower neuroticism.

 <img width="595" height="354" alt="image" src="https://github.com/user-attachments/assets/aa0e7654-c1db-495d-a296-404e49f6c7b9" />